billh0420/ClaimGPT250203/README.md

 C) This project is based on "Building makemore Part 2: MLP" by Andrej Karpathy.
 See his youtube video and gihub repository.

+D) It is best to use a GPU to train.